Sprinter05/gochat/doc/SPECIFICATION.md

 ## Communication

 ### Requesting connection with a user
 To start messaging a user, the client application must request the public key from that user to the server.
 Said key can be cached by the client so the request is only made once per user.
+The server will reply with the public key and the permission level that user has.

 `REQ <username>` _Client_

 If the user does not exist an error will be given.

-`REQ <username> <rsa_pub>` _Server_
+`REQ <username> <rsa_pub> <permission>` _Server_

 ### Listing all users